APN kicks against abuse of persons with mental, psychosocial disabilities

 “As mental health is inseparable from physical health, adequate provision should be made for the training of all health care personnel on basic mental health and psychosocial skills for effective task sharing and task shifting generally and specifically.

+READ ALSO: Mental Health experts urge stakeholders to step up roles in preventing suicide

-On her part, Dr. Joyce Omoaregba urged government to establish a National Agency for Mental Health and Substance Abuse Services for effective management of mental health and psychosocial disabilities.
+On her part, Dr. Joyce Omoaregba urged the government to establish a National Agency for Mental Health and Substance Abuse Services for the effective management of mental health and psychosocial disabilities.

-“Government should urgently set up a task force that will identify illegal treatment centers and disband all unapproved treatment and detention centers where all forms of unorthodox mental health care and psychosocial services are being rendered particularly those that violate the rights of persons with mental health and psychosocial disabilities.
+“Government should urgently set up a task force that will identify illegal treatment centres and disband all unapproved treatment and detention centres where all forms of unorthodox mental health care and psychosocial services are being rendered particularly those that violate the rights of persons with mental health and psychosocial disabilities.